blueSparrow2000/multi-object-gravity-simulator/README.md

 - (mouse click on a matter): lock center on a matter, click again to unlock
 - (mouse wheel): zoom in and zoom out
 - press 't' to toggle VERBOSE and UI
+- press 'ESC' to go back to main menu

 ## Sample run